 Having knowledge about CVEs and being able to patch them as quickly as possible is an important cybersecurity practise more organizations need to adopt.
 Having centralized lists and databases makes it easy for researchers to inform their security tools, correlate data and, in the end, be prepared to patch and mitigate any threats that may go their way.

-Discover your company’s Attack Surface in real-time, get critical information about domains, open ports, affected IP addresses, and more with our all-in-one Attack Surface Reduction pilot product.
-Contact us to get more information on our new ASR tool.
+Discover your company's Attack Surface in real-time, get critical information about domains, open ports, affected IP addresses, and more with our all-in-one Attack Surface Intelligence pilot product.
+Contact us to get more information on our new ASI tool.